 Women’s, Gender, and Sexuality Studies Major and Minor

-Students are introduced to key concepts in the field, learn to ask new questions about gender, race, class, disabilities, and nationalities, and explore ways to contribute to social change.
+Your first year will introduce you to key concepts in the field, teach you how to ask new questions about gender, race, class, disabilities, and nationalities, and allow you to explore ways to contribute to social change.

-Through courses on social movements or queer lives, students learn to connect history with contemporary issues and reflect on their everyday experiences as a part of a global community.
-Students also begin to build their own interdisciplinary program in consultation with their advisor.
+Through courses on social movements or queer lives, you’ll learn to connect history with contemporary issues and reflect on their everyday experiences as a part of a global community.
+You will also begin to build your own interdisciplinary program in consultation with your advisor.

-Students are introduced to the role theory plays in weaving activism and research while further developing their areas of interest.
+In your third year, you will be introduced to the role theory plays in weaving activism and research while further developing your areas of interest.

-Students focus on global conditions and transnational dimensions in the field, take a capstone course that is deeply connected to relevant social issues, and with their mentors build a Senior Project that is meaningful to their lives and future endeavors.
+You’ll focus on global conditions and transnational dimensions in the field, take a capstone course that is deeply connected to relevant social issues, and with your mentors build a Senior Comp that is meaningful to your life and future endeavors.

 Class of 2014; Manager, Health Policy at American College of Obstetricians and Gynecologists (ACOG)

 “ The Women’s, Gender, and Sexuality Studies program helped launch my career in women’s health policy.
 The program taught me to think critically, ask difficult questions, and challenge my own biases and privilege.
 It also taught me that my voice and perspective has value.
 Since leaving Allegheny, I continue to integrate the lessons I learned from the curriculum into my professional and personal life. ”